Undergraduate: Duke University, 2005

 Are you a member of a unique demographic?
 If so, please describe how that shaped your medical school experience.

 As an African American, it was important to me to represent my background and culture with pride.
-I served as the Co-President of SNMA (Student National Medical Association) and was very dedicated to helping build the minority physician pipeline.
+I served as the Co-President of SNMA (Student National Medical Association) and was very dedicated to helping build the minority physician pathway.
 I relied heavily on other minority students and mentors to meet my goals.
-I also loved the feeling of working in predominately black patient populations who are so proud to see me serve them as a physician.
+I also loved the feeling of working in predominantely Black patient populations who are so proud to see me serve them as a physician.

 Please describe your participation in special programs such as volunteer work, research, or study abroad opportunities during medical school or residency.